Hydroxyapatite: Chemical synthesis

 The ability to synthetically replicate hydroxyapatite has invaluable clinical implications, especially in dentistry.
 Each technique yields hydroxyapatite crystals of varied characteristics, such as size and shape.
 These variations have a marked effect on the biological and mechanical properties of the compound, and therefore these hydroxyapatite products have different clinical uses.

 Calcium-deficient hydroxyapatite

-Calcium-deficient (non-stochiometric) hydroxyapatite, Ca_{10−x}(PO4)_{6−x}(HPO4)_{x}(OH)_{2−x}| (where x is between 0 and 1) has a Ca/P ratio between 1.67 and 1.5.
+Calcium-deficient (non-stoichiometric) hydroxyapatite, Ca_{10−x}(PO4)_{6−x}(HPO4)_{x}(OH)_{2−x}| (where x is between 0 and 1) has a Ca/P ratio between 1.67 and 1.5.
 The Ca/P ratio is often used in the discussion of calcium phosphate phases.
 Stoichiometric apatite Ca10(PO4)6(OH)2 has a Ca/P ratio of 10:6 normally expressed as 1.67.
 The non-stoichiometric phases have the hydroxyapatite structure with cation vacancies (Ca(2+)) and anion (OH−) vacancies.
 The sites occupied solely by phosphate anions in stoichiometric hydroxyapatite, are occupied by phosphate or hydrogen phosphate, HPO4(2−), anions.

 These calcium-deficient phases can be prepared by precipitation from a mixture of calcium nitrate and diammonium phosphate with the desired Ca/P ratio, for example, to make a sample with a Ca/P ratio of 1.6: